-Since they're small the easiest way to get there is in a vehicle or private boat, unless you're able to charter a small “puddle jumper” plane.
-For purposes of this post I’m going to discuss arriving by car, which is the most popular way to travel there.
+Since they're small the easiest way to get there is in a vehicle or private boat unless you're able to charter a small “puddle jumper” plane.
+We discuss arriving by car in this post, which is the most popular way to travel there.

 We drove east on Route 64 for about three hours.
-One of the most notable stops we made was at Roanoke Island, the first island you need to cross to get to the Outer Banks from our area.
+One of the most notable stops we made was at Roanoke Island, the first island you need to cross to get to the Outer Banks driving from the north.
 I highly recommend stopping in the visitors center – we got so much great information there and the staff couldn't have been nicer!

 Did you know Roanoke Island was where the first English settlement was, back in the 1580's?!